Zagreb • Essentials

 Three Days in Zagreb (A Balanced 3-Day Itinerary)

-A 3-day Zagreb itinerary that balances essentials, museums, parks, street-life, and one easy day trip — without rushing.
+A 3-day Zagreb itinerary that balances essentials, museums, parks, street-life, and one easy day trip — with realistic pacing and easy swaps.

 Photo by Daniel Trofimov on Unsplash.